What’s the Difference Between Light, Medium, and Dark Roast Coffee?

 Share

 Ever wondered why your coffee tastes fruity one day and smoky the next?
-The secret lies in the roast level.
-Whether it’s light, medium, or dark roast coffee, each stage of roasting transforms the beans’ flavor, aroma, and caffeine content.
+The answer comes down to the roast level.
+Whether you choose light roast coffee, medium roast coffee, or dark roast coffee, each style transforms the coffee beans’ flavor, aroma, and even the amount of caffeine they contain.

 Light Roast Coffee

-Light roast coffee is roasted for the shortest amount of time, usually until just after the first crack (a popping sound the beans make when heated).
+Light roast coffee is roasted for the shortest time — usually just after the first crack.
+Because the roasting process is minimal, the beans retain more of their natural flavours and origin characteristics.

 -